dasshiva/blitz/spec.md

 3. Stack - Behaves as the stack memory
 4. Heap - Behaves as heap memory

-Blitz has a tight memory protection system.
-Only the code segment is marked read, write, execute i.e the processor will refuse to execute xode from any other segment other than code.
-This also means the code segment can be written and read from allowing code to be dynamically generated at runtime if so needed.
-Data segment is marked read-only making it ideal for constants and the like.
+Blitz has a highly secure memory protection system.
+Only the code segment is marked read, write, execute i.e the processor will decline to execute code from any other segment other than code.
+This also implies that the code segment can be written and read by allowing code to be dynamically generated at runtime, if so needed.
+Data segment is marked read-only making it ideal for constants and the likes.
 Both the stack and heap segments are marked read-write for their normal operations.

 # Calling convention
-* Registers r0 to r6 are used for passing paramaters between functionncalls
+* Registers r0 to r6 are used to pass parameters between function calls
 * Registers r7 to r14 are to be saved across function calls
 * Registers r14 to r19 are scratch registers
 * Stack must be 8-byte aligned at all times